Located in the lush forested hills of northern Thailand, Chiang Mai is around 680km (422mi) north of the capital, Bangkok.

 Suvarnabhumi International Airport (BKK) is located at Samat Prakan, around 30km (18mi) east of Bangkok.

 A passport valid for at least six months beyond intended period of stay, a return/onward ticket and proof of sufficient funds.
 No visa is required for a stay of up to 30 days.

+All major streets in Chiang Mai radiate from the Old City, which forms the heart of the city.
 Several bus routes offer an inexpensive way to get around the city; each charge a fixed 10B to 15B fare.

 Alternatively, hop on a songtaew (red pickup truck) to explore the city.
 Also known locally as a seelor (four-wheels), these vehicles follow no specific route and have no fixed stopping points: simply hail one going in your general direction and tell the driver your destination.
 If it is similar to the destinations of other passengers, you'll get a ride for around 15B to 30B.

 Or bargain for a tuk-tuk: fares are negotiable but expect to pay at least 40B for any ride.
 Tip: write down the agreed price, so there is no argument once you arrive at your destination.

 Chiang Mai also offers a choice of car, motorcycle and bicycle hire.
 Expect to pay around 1200B to 2000B per day for a car, 200B to 700B per day depending on cc size for a motorbike and around 50B per day for a bicycle.